Cheese: Cooking and eating

 At refrigerator temperatures, the fat in a piece of cheese is as hard as unsoftened butter, and its protein structure is stiff as well.
 Flavor and odor compounds are less easily liberated when cold.
-For improvements in flavor and texture, it is widely advised that cheeses be allowed to warm up to room temperature before eating.
-If the cheese is further warmed, to 26–32 C, the fats will begin to "sweat out" as they go beyond soft to fully liquid.
+For improvements in flavor and texture, it is widely advised that cheeses warm up to room temperature before eating.
+If the cheese is further warmed, to 26–32 C, the fats begin to "sweat out" as they go beyond soft to fully liquid.

 Above room temperatures, most hard cheeses melt.
 Rennet-curdled cheeses have a gel-like protein matrix that is broken down by heat.
 When enough protein bonds are broken, the cheese itself turns from a solid to a viscous liquid.
-Soft, high-moisture cheeses will melt at around 55 C, while hard, low-moisture cheeses such as Parmesan remain solid until they reach about 82 C. Acid-set cheeses, including halloumi, paneer, some whey cheeses and many varieties of fresh goat cheese, have a protein structure that remains intact at high temperatures.
+Soft, high-moisture cheeses melt at around 55 C, while hard, low-moisture cheeses such as Parmesan remain solid until they reach about 82 C. Acid-set cheeses, including halloumi, paneer, some whey cheeses and many varieties of fresh goat cheese, have a protein structure that remains intact at high temperatures.
 When cooked, these cheeses just get firmer as water evaporates.

 Some cheeses, like raclette, melt smoothly; many tend to become stringy or suffer from a separation of their fats.
 Many of these can be coaxed into melting smoothly in the presence of acids or starch.
 Fondue, with wine providing the acidity, is a good example of a smoothly melted cheese dish.
 Elastic stringiness is a quality that is sometimes enjoyed, in dishes including pizza and Welsh rarebit.
 Even a melted cheese eventually turns solid again, after enough moisture is cooked off.
 The saying "you can't melt cheese twice" (meaning "some things can only be done once") refers to the fact that oils leach out during the first melting and are gone, leaving the non-meltable solids behind.

-As its temperature continues to rise, cheese will brown and eventually burn.
-Browned, partially burned cheese has a particular distinct flavor of its own and is frequently used in cooking (e.g., sprinkling atop items before baking them).
+As its temperature continues to rise, cheese browns and eventually burns.
+Browned, partially burned cheese has a distinct flavor of its own and is frequently used in cooking (e.g., sprinkling atop items before baking them).